Burleigh Cruikshank

 Burleigh Cruikshank (June 4, 1890 - October 1982) was an American football player and Presbyterian minister.
 In 1914, he was a first-team All-American playing at the center position for Washington & Jefferson College.
 He later attended the Princeton Theological Seminary and served as a Presbyterian minister in Pittsburgh, Pennsylvania, Steubenville, Ohio and Philadelphia, Pennsylvania.

 Biography

-Early years
+Early life

 Cruikshank was born in Boston, Massachusetts in 1890 and attended the Blair Academy, a private boarding school in rural Warren County, New Jersey.

 Washington & Jefferson College

 Cruikshank enrolled at Washington & Jefferson College located near Pittsburgh.
 He excelled as an athlete on the school's football and baseball teams.
 Cruikshank played at the center position for the Washington & Jefferson football team in 1913 and 1914.

 During the time that Cruikshank attended Washington & Jefferson, the football team was among the elite programs in the United States.
 In 1913, the team posted a 10-0-1 record and were the highest scoring team in the nation.
 The 1913 team played Yale to a scoreless tie, defeated Grove City College by a score of 100–0, and broke the Penn State Nittany Lions' 19-game winning streak with a 17–0 victory.
 Sportswriter Walter S. Trumbull of The New York Sun suggested that the Michigan Aggies, Washington & Jefferson, Chicago University, and Notre Dame were the new "Big 4 of College Football" instead of the traditional grouping of Princeton, Yale, Harvard, and Penn.

 Following the 1913 season, Cruishank was selected to be the captain of the 1914 football team.
 The 1914 team lost at Harvard in front of 15,000 fans by a score of 10–9.
 If not for an errant kick that hit the crossbar, W&J would have won the Harvard game and at least a share of the mythical national championship.
 The 1914 team went on to defeat Yale by a score of 13–7, becoming only the 7th team to ever defeat Yale's football team.
 The game received national press coverage, and the team received a personal note of congratulations from Theodore Roosevelt.

 At the end of the 1914 season, Cruikshank was selected as a first-team All-American by the New York Herald, the Newark Sunday Call, the Philadelphia Evening Bulletin, the Washington Herald, the Philadelphia Evening Telegraph, and Philadelphia's Public Ledger.
 During his time at Washington & Jefferson, Curikshank also excelled as a student.
 At the time of his graduation from the college in 1915, a newspaper story noted that he was among the top students in his class:"Captain Burleigh Cruikshank, of W. & J.'s great football team of 1914 and who has been called the greatest center in years, has managed in spite of his athletic activity to complete the four-year course in three years and finished among the honor men of his class.
 He also won varsity insignia in baseball.
 He lives at West Somerville, Mass."